Originally published on 25th September 2017

 - Instruct an individual or organisation outside of your company to take responsibility for ensuring your organisation meets health and safety requirements

 The HSE provides further suggestions on delegating responsibility here.
-This page also provides insights on what must be considered when using external help, such as members of the Occupational Safety and Health Consultants Register (OSHCR).
+This page also provides insights on what employers must consider when using external help, such as members of the Occupational Safety and Health Consultants Register (OSHCR).

 Lastly, appropriate personal protective equipment (PPE) should be in place where applicable.
 PPE can be used to protect the head, face, eyes, ears, lungs, skin, hands, feet and body, as well as increasing visibility to others.

 It’s important to note that PPE is not a substitute for taking necessary precautions to reduce risks by other means.
-PPE should be considered complementary to the above processes, as an additional aid to minimise risks and avoid injuries.
+Organisations should consider PPE as complementary to the above processes, as an additional aid to minimise risks and avoid injuries.

 - Ensure other controls are in place to limit reliance on PPE

-- Select PPE carefully and ensure employees are trained to use it properly and how to detect and report any faults
+- Select PPE carefully and ensure employees know how to use it properly and how to detect and report any faults

 - Regularly assess the suitability of PPE, such as how well it fits and whether it’s appropriate for females as well as males